CompactClick supported by its audience. When you buy through links on our site, we may earn an affiliate commission. Learn more.

 Image stabilization tech in some lenses compensates for shake up to 3 stops but still use tripod if light allows.

-You may also like: Why do DSLR pictures look better
+You may also like: Does a DSLR have a pentaprism

 Incorrect focus